How to Become an Entrepreneur

 5. Build and test.

-Building and rolling out your minimum viable product (MVP) can help engage your first potential customers to help validate your idea.
-The initial version of your concept doesn’t have to be perfect in order to gauge interest.
-Getting input from a variety of people is as an opportunity to see what works and what doesn't.
-This trial and error phase is essential to the long-term success of your business.
+Building and rolling out your minimum viable product (MVP) can help engage your first potential customers and validate your idea.
+The initial version of your concept doesn’t have to be perfect to gauge interest.
+Getting input from a variety of people is an opportunity to see what works and what doesn't.
+This trial-and-error phase is essential to the long-term success of your business.

 After gathering data and implementing changes from your test run, fine-tune your products and business plan.